reduxjs/redux/packages/action-listener-middleware/README.md

 })
 ```

+It throws error if listener is not a function.
 The ["matcher" utility functions included in RTK](https://redux-toolkit.js.org/api/matching-utilities) are acceptable as predicates.

 The return value is a standard `unsubscribe()` callback that will remove this listener.
 If you try to add a listener entry but another entry with this exact function reference already exists, no new entry will be added, and the existing `unsubscribe` method will be returned.